loqtor/guess-the-movie/README.md

 The application is built using my [boilerplate](https://github.com/loqtor/react-boilerplate) (based on [Create React App](https://github.com/facebook/create-react-app)) with `redux` and `redux-saga` for state management and effects handling (or whatever you'd like to call it).

+## Current status

+[`react-speech-recognizer`](https://github.com/loqtor/react-speech-recognizer) works fine and does what it's supposed to.
+However, there are bits an pieces referred to handling the results you get out of the `SpeechRecognizer` that need to be worked on:

+1 - It's not fully exact.
+The many possibilities you get back implies a big cleaning exercise.
+2 - It struggles with accents.
+So, targeting a strict match might not be the way to go to keep the game engaging.

+With this in mind there's currently 3 branches with different instances on each:

+1 - `develop`: Instead of using Speech Recognition is just showing movie options 2 - `feature/annyang`: Library that takes commands as strings and runs callbacks when they are called.
+Seems more stable and polished than what I did.
+But still, the technology itself is a bit fuzzy yet, hence it's not a 100% accurate (getting `noMatch` event triggered most of the time).
+3 - `feature/annyang-fuzzyset`: Since the technology is not really that exact, the `noMatch` handler will be performing a second _fuzzy_ comparison to see if the user was correct or not.

 ## What's next?

+### Relatively easy stuff

 1. Add the possibility to show _bonus_ questions to the user (i.e.: After answering 3 in a row get an extra question).
+2. Add an `options` command for the user to see three possible movies the poster would belong to.
+3. Add capability ot recognize cursing and just shows some sort of pun to the user (without interrupting the game).

+### Distant future releases

-2. Profile - Let the user create an account.
+4. Profile - Let the user create an account.
-3. Challenge - Share your questionnaire with a friend so you can compete with him.
+5. Challenge - Share your questionnaire with a friend so you can compete with him.
-4. Keep an eye on `SpeechRecognition` and just reimplement the thing if it starts working.

 # Create React App stuff below.